 Undergraduate Study

-The University organises all your lectures and practicals.
-Each week, you will also have more personal small-group teaching, organised by the Fellows at your College.
-The Fellows in Natural Sciences at Sidney are from diverse backgrounds and are at different career stages, from newly appointed lecturers to well-established professors.
-All are keen to meet you, and many will teach you and help you make a success of your studies.
+University Departments organise all your lectures and practicals.
+Each week, you will also have more personal small-group teaching, organised by the Directors of Studies at Sidney .
+Our Natural Sciences Fellows are from diverse backgrounds and are at different career stages, from newly appointed lecturers to well-established professors and one Nobel Laureate.
+We are all keen to meet you, to teach you and help you succeed in your studies.

 Sidney is a smaller College, and so we get to know you and your talents well, and help you get the most out of the Natural Sciences course.